DIAGNijmegen/git-novice/_episodes/09-conflict.md

 ~~~
 Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+The two moons may be a problem for Alice
 But the Mummy will appreciate the lack of humidity
-This line added to Wolfman's copy
+This line added to Alice's copy
 ~~~
 {: .output}